Get a property report and suburb profile for any property in Wallan

 Wallan rental market trends

-The rental market in Wallan has experienced moderate growth, with house rents increasing 6.8% over the past year to $470 per week, while unit rents have risen 5.0% to $420 per week.
-With its expanding infrastructure and growing appeal, Wallan offers promising opportunities for both renters and investors seeking value in a developing suburb.
+The rental market in Wallan has experienced moderate growth, with house rents increasing by 4.4% over the past year to $470 per week, while unit rents have risen by 5.3% to $395 per week.
+As a suburb with expanding amenities and a growing community, Wallan offers promising opportunities for both renters and investors seeking steady returns.

 Suburbs near Wallan